PojavLauncherTeam/pojavlauncherteam.github.io/INSTALL.md

 ::: details Sideloading (Jailed)
 **Requires an active Apple ID, that has signed into the [Apple Developer Program](https://developer.apple.com/account).**

-PojavLauncher supports being sideloaded with AltStore, Sideloadly, and Xcode.
+PojavLauncher supports being sideloaded with AltStore and SideStore.
 Instructions to use AltStore are below--for other options, refer to their documentation.

 1. Follow the official guide on installing AltStore itself:
     - Instructions for [Mac](https://faq.altstore.io/getting-started/how-to-install-altstore-macos) and [Windows](https://faq.altstore.io/getting-started/how-to-install-altstore-windows)